siddharthvp/mwn/README.md

 **mwn** is a modern MediaWiki bot framework in NodeJS, orginally adapted from [mwbot](https://github.com/Fannon/mwbot).

-Development status: **Unstable**. mwn currently does not follow semantic versioning rules.
-For now, changes may be made to the public interface without a change in version number.
+Development status: **Unstable**.
+Versioning: while mwn is in version 0, changes may be made to the public interface with a change in the minor version number.

 Documentation given below is incomplete.
 There are a number of additional classes such as `bot.title`, `bot.wikitext`, `bot.page`, etc that provide useful functionality but aren't documented.